Tension: Sense of urgency and drive

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are easy-going or tense.
-These interview questions assess the degree of how driven someone is.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees tend to experience a sense of urgency or they are relaxed in their day-to-day work.
+These interview questions assess the degree of how tense or easygoing a candidate is.

 1. Describe when you didn't meet a deadline.
 What happened?